-4.1 Indicator Title Percentage applications for the sale of unregistered Category A (human) medicines finalised within 3 working days Definition Timebound indicator reflecting the response to public health needs for unregistered Category A medicines.
+4.1 Indicator Title Percentage applications for the sale of unregistered Category A (human) Definition medicines finalised within three (3) working days Timebound indicator reflecting the response to public health needs for unregistered Category A medicines.
 Unregistered medicines are medicines that do not appear on the SAHPRA medicine register.
-Category A medicines are pharmaceuticals for human use and exclude complementary medicines (Category D) Source of Data SAHPRA's Section 21 Unit applications and authorisation letters generated through the Section 21 portal Line listing Method of Calculation or Assessment Numerator: Number of applications finalised within 3 working days from the date of receipt of a complete application ÷ Denominator: Number of applications received x 100 Means of Verification S21 applications captured on the Section 21 portal Proof of payment submitted on the Section 21 portal Letter of S21 authorisation issued by the Section 21 portal Line listing Assumptions System is running continually without disruptions Applicants observe application rules and procedures, as communicated to them IT system can distinguish between the date when an application is created and the date it is complete and ready for evaluation Disaggregation of Beneficiaries (where applicable) Not applicable Spatial Transformation (where applicable) Not applicable Calculation Type Cumulative (year-to-date) Reporting Cycle Quarterly Desired Performance Facilitate the most efficient access possible to unregistered Category A medicines that fulfil a public health mandate of the Regulator Indicator Responsibility Senior Manager: Clinical Evaluations Management
+Category A medicines are pharmaceuticals for human use and exclude complementary medicines (Category D) Source of Data SAHPRA's Section 21 Unit applications and authorisation letters generated through the Section 21 portal.
+Line listing Method of Calculation or Assessment Numerator: Number of applications finalised within 3 working days from the date of receipt of a complete application /(divided by) Denominator: Number of applications received x 100 Means of Verification S21 applications captured on the Section 21 portal Proof of Payment submitted on the Section 21 portal Letter of S21 Authorisation issued by the Section 21 portal Line listing Assumptions System is running continually without disruptions Applicants observe application rules and procedures as communicated to them IT system is able to distinguish between date when application is created and date it is complete and ready for evaluation Disaggregation of Beneficiaries (where applicable) Not applicable Spatial Transformation (where applicable) Not applicable Calculation Type Cumulative (year-to-date) Reporting Cycle Quarterly Desired Performance Facilitate the most efficient possible access to unregistered Category A medicines that fulfil a public health mandate of the regulator Indicator Responsibility Senior Manager: Clinical Evaluations Management

-4.2 Indicator Title Percentage of human clinical trial applications finalised within 80 working days Definition Quantification of clinical trial applications lodged with the Regulator by applicants who intend to undertake clinical trials for the purposes of assessing Good Clinical Practices (GCPs), which are international standards for conducting clinical trials in humans and compliance with ethical principles of human participation in clinical trials Source of Data Clinical Trials Business Unit generated from dated clinical trial reports signed off by the Clinical Trials Unit manager with supplementary evidence of minutes signed off by the Clinical Trial Committee Chairperson Method of Calculation or Assessment Numerator: Number of clinical trial applications finalised within 80 working days ÷ Denominator: Number of clinical trial applications due for finalisation within 80 working days as at the end of each quarter x 100 Means of Verification Emailed CTF1 Emailed proof of payment Approval or rejection letter Line listing Assumptions Clinical trials not completed within a cycle will be included in the following cycle SOPs guiding the work of the external evaluators will be concluded timeously Necessary delegations will be finalised for sign-off purposes Disaggregation of Beneficiaries (where applicable) Not applicable Spatial Transformation (where applicable) Not applicable Calculation Type Cumulative (year-to-date) Reporting Cycle Quarterly Desired Performance Facilitation of efficient processing of clinical trial applications to enable access to research and development within an environment that guarantees the safety of clinical trial participants Indicator Responsibility Senior Manager: Clinical Evaluations Management
+4.2 Indicator Title Percentage of human clinical trial applications finalised within 80 working days Definition Quantification of Clinical Trial Applications lodged with the Regulator by Applicants who intend to undertake clinical trials for the purpose of assessing Good Clinical Practices which are international standards for conducting clinical trials in humans and compliance with ethical principles of human participation in clinical trials Source of Data Clinical Trials applications received through SAHPRA central mailbox with supplementary evidence of minutes signed off by Clinical Trials Committee Chairperson Line listing Method of Calculation or Assessment Numerator: Number of applications finalised within 80 working days from the date of receipt of application /(divided by) Denominator: Number of applications due for finalisation within 80 working days at the end of each quarter x 100 Means of Verification Application form (CTF1) Proof of payment Approval or rejection letter Line Listing Assumptions Not applicable Clinical trials not completed within a cycle will be included in the following cycle Necessary delegations will be finalised for sign off purpose Internal staff retained and availability of experts for review Disaggregation of Beneficiaries (where applicable) Not applicable Spatial Transformation (where applicable) Not applicable Calculation Type Cumulative (year-to-date) Reporting Cycle Quarterly Desired Performance Efficient review and finalisation of Clinical Trial Applications Indicator Responsibility Senior Manager: Clinical Evaluations Management